Ronak004/Bitcoin-Price-Forcasting-Using-Tweets/README.md

 - @apaditya7 - contributed machine learning, finding datasets and visualisation

 ## Problem definition
-Are we able to extimate how a particular tweet can influence the price of Bitcoin?
+Are we able to estimate how a particular tweet can influence the price of Bitcoin?

 ## Models Used
 Logistic regression